Updated 2/25/26

 🟢 5-Year Average Yield: 2.38%

-These numbers give a clear picture of Allstate’s dividend profile.
-The yield is modest but steady, and the low payout ratio shows there’s plenty of room to grow.
-It’s not a high-yield play, but it doesn’t need to be—it’s about dependable income backed by real earnings.
+These numbers paint a clear picture of Allstate’s dividend profile.
+The yield is modest but growing, and the extraordinarily low payout ratio signals that earnings have surged well ahead of what the dividend requires.
+It is not a high-yield play, but it does not need to be.
+This is dependable income backed by real, substantial earnings power with a long runway for further increases.

 Dividend Overview

 Allstate’s dividend approach is a study in balance.
-The company isn’t trying to lure investors with flashy hikes or unsustainable yields.
-Instead, it’s focused on consistency.
-That means prioritizing strong underwriting, managing expenses carefully, and delivering solid free cash flow that supports shareholder returns year after year.
+The company is not trying to lure investors with flashy hikes or unsustainable yields.
+Instead, it is focused on consistency and sustainability, prioritizing strong underwriting, careful expense management, and solid free cash flow that supports shareholder returns year after year.

-One standout here is the free cash flow—Allstate pulled in $7.45 billion in levered free cash over the past 12 months.
-That’s well above the roughly $1 billion it needs annually to cover its dividend.
-The excess gives management options: pay down debt, buy back shares, or reinvest in growth.
+One standout here is the free cash flow.
+Allstate generated $8.92 billion in free cash flow over the trailing twelve months, a level that dwarfs the roughly $1.1 billion needed annually to cover its dividend at the current rate.
+That excess gives management considerable optionality: pay down debt, buy back shares, or reinvest in growth initiatives like Arity and Protection Services.

 Dividend Growth and Safety